rmoerer/forecasting-alcohol-sales/README.md

 selected each month according to AIC using the automated model selection algorithm available in the `fable` package.
-A seasonal naive model (which is simply the observation from the previous year for a given month) and an automatically selected ARIMA model are also fit and considered as benchmarks.
+A seasonal naive model (which is simply the observation from the previous year for a given month) and is also fit and considered as a benchmark.

 The general forecasting workflow for a given data release can be summarized in the following steps: